-Which Cryptocurrencies Should I Buy in New Zealand (2021 update)
+Which Cryptocurrencies Should I Buy in New Zealand (2022)

-As of 2021, there are over 8,000 cryptocurrencies being actively traded in blockchains around the world.
+As of Q1 2022, there are over 16,900 cryptocurrencies being actively traded in blockchains around the world.
 With so many crypto to choose from it’s no surprise if the question of “which cryptocurrency should I buy?” comes to mind.

 The crypto space has seen a steady increase in public interest lately.
 With El Salvador adopting Bitcoin as one of the nation’s legal tender (with a few countries soon to follow), and the discussions of a more sustainable Bitcoin mining practices is currently being underway – it’s no surprise that these headlines are attracting new players in the crypto space.